-The Parents’ Information and Resource Committee (PIRC) is a group of volunteer parents who provide support to TASIS England parents, faculty, and administration as we cope with the emotional, social, and practical issues inherent in the transitions of expatriate life.
+The Parents’ Information and Resource Committee (PIRC) is a group of volunteer parents from each of the School's three divisions who provide support to TASIS England parents, faculty, and administration as we cope with the emotional, social, and practical issues inherent in the transitions of expatriate life.

 This seminar celebrates the accomplishments, and explores the challenges, that returning families face each school year.

-This seminar provides practical information and tips regarding life in England and at TASIS England and a valuable take home reference booklet for later use.
+This seminar provides practical information and recommendations regarding life in England.
+Participants will receive a valuable take-home booklet for later use.

 This seminar offers support, information, and tips for celebrating holidays in traditional, and new, ways in England; hosting houseguests on extended visits from your home country; and planning home leave and gatherings with families and friends.

-This coffee gives parents a chance to get out of the house, reconnect with parents from previous PIRC seminars, and collect ideas for travel adventures from other TASIS England families.
+This coffee gives parents a chance to get out of the house, reconnect with parents from previous PIRC seminars, and share and collect ideas for travel adventures from other TASIS England families.

-This seminar is an excellent opportunity for parents of 8th grade students to discuss the many aspects of the transition to Upper School, including: the uniform, homework, parental involvement, after school activities, and socializing.
-Upper School representatives address specific administrative issues, and experienced parents are also present to help with any practical questions.
+This seminar offers an excellent opportunity for parents of 8th grade students to discuss the many aspects of the transition to Upper School, including: the uniform, homework, parental involvement, after-school activities, and socializing.
+Upper School representatives will address specific administrative issues, and experienced parents will be present to answer practical questions.

-This seminar is for parents of 5th grade students who have questions about the transition to Middle School.
-At the start of the coffee, Middle School representatives share administrative details.
-Afterward, parents who have guided their own children through this social and academic transition share their experiences and ideas.
+This seminar is for parents of 5th grade students who have questions about the transition to the more traditional Middle School setting, where children change classes.
+Representatives from the Middle School will share administrative details.
+Afterward, parents who have guided their own children through this social and academic transition will share their experiences and ideas.

 Parent Peer Group Coffees

 These coffees are grade level discussions of parenting issues relating to your child’s adjustment to England and TASIS England, as well as developmental issues.
 This is an opportunity to meet other parents of children your child’s age, share problems, and discuss successes and solutions.